strimzi/strimzi-kafka-operator/development-docs/TESTING.md

     }
 ```

-To delete all resources from a specific test case, you have to provide `ExtensionContext.class`, by which the
+To delete all resources from a specific test case, you can just do following:
-the resource manager will know which resources he can delete.
-For instance `extensionContext.getDisplayName()` is `myNewTestName` then resource manager will delete all resources
-related to `myNewTestName` test.
 ```
-    ResourceManager.getInstance().deleteResources(extensionContext);
+    KubeResourceManager.get().deleteResources(true);
 ```
+The Kubetest4j's `KubeResourceManager` will handle the rest - it will even know in which test and context we are currently at.
+So you don't need to pass any `ExtensionContext` to the method.

 ## Adding brand-new test suite